ab-emptycup/ab-emptycup.github.io/devlog/azure-migration.md

 I have left these changes for a future session as there seem to be some active render work happening on the product and I don't want to disrupt that.
 I will mostly likely get to it during the first half of the next week.
 There is also the task of migrating s3 assets to azure.
 It also looks like I should document things even for studio3d.
 I don't think I'll remember all the important things if I come back after a month or two.
 At this point, I'm not confident that I don't have to come back for a couple of months.

+## November 8

+- Created spotVMs in the new subscription.
+- Created a service principal in azure to let the app spin up the new spotVMs.
+Got stuck for an hour fixing broken permissions on the newly created SP.
+- Realised we have quote for upto 4 worker VMs in each region.
+But, failed to create workers because location move is not supported for VHD snapshot.
+Move was not even supported for spot vm instance.
+This is something I need to check with Xencia.
+- Spent another hour trying to figure out why preemptible machines are not being started when a render request comes in.
+Turned out I forgot to set the appropriate preemptible tag on instances.
+- Confirmed that catalogue3d doesn't require any config update due to the migration.